microsoftgraph/msgraph-sample-phpapp/Demos/01-create-app/README.md

 > **Note:** This tutorial was written with PHP version 7.2.
 The steps in this guide may work with other versions, but that has not been tested.

-Open your CLI, navigate to a directory where you have rights to create files, and run the following command to create a new PHP app.
+Open your command-line interface (CLI), navigate to a directory where you have rights to create files, and run the following command to create a new PHP app.

 ```Shell
 laravel new graph-tutorial